Mark-a-Hamilton/Cyber-Care/Docs/workflow.md

 Welcome to the Cyber Care Rules of Engagement.
 This document defines how we deliver cybersecurity ethically, transparently, and collaboratively.
 It protects clients, contributors, and the integrity of the platform.

+🔄 Circular Navigation
+Cyber Care documentation is designed with circular references to ensure contributors can enter from any file and still reach the full model context.
+This supports ethical onboarding, traceability, and modular clarity.

 ---

 ## 📌 Purpose